 EstiMol - GWP, CED and Eco-Indicator99 of chemicals based on molecular structure

-EstiMol is a free database from ifu Hamburg for Estimating LCI(A) data from the Molecular structure of chemicals.
+EstiMol is a free database for Estimating LCI(A) data from the Molecular structure of chemicals.
 EstiMol allows to fill data gaps caused by poor data availability of LCIs for chemicals without requiring knowledge on the production process.

 EstiMol features cradle-to-gate Global Warming Potential (GWP), Cumulated Energy Demand (CED) and EcoIndicator 99 for roughly 14.000 substances.
 These indicators were calculated using artificial neural networks.